Suad Sahiti: Wisła Płock

 On 24 July 2019, Sahiti joined Ekstraklasa side Wisła Płock after agreeing to a one-year deal with the option of continuation for another season and received squad number 44.
 On 18 August 2019, he made his debut in a 1–0 away defeat against Piast Gliwice after coming on as a substitute at 72nd minute in place of Ricardinho.

 Zrinjski Mostar

 On 1 October 2020, Sahiti signed a two-year contract with Bosnian Premier League club Zrinjski Mostar.
 Fifteen days later, he made his debut in a 0–4 away win against Tuzla City after coming on as a substitute at 86th minute in place of Miloš Filipović.

 Šibenik

-On 4 March 2021, Sahiti signed a two-year contract with Croatian First Football League club Šibenik and received squad number 77.
+On 4 March 2021, Sahiti signed a two-year contract with Croatian First League club Šibenik and received squad number 77.
 He found his brother Emir who was part of Šibenik as loan from Hajduk Split.
 One day later, he made his debut in a 3–2 away defeat against Istra 1961 after coming on as a substitute at 67th minute in place of Ignacio Bailone.

+Llapi

+On 21 February 2023, Sahiti signed a one-and-a-half-year contract with Kosovo Superleague club Llapi, but he failed to debut with the team.

+Shkupi

+On 5 July 2023, Sahiti joined Macedonian First League side Shkupi after agreeing to a one-year deal with the option of continuation for another season.